South Africa’s last apartheid president F. W. de Klerk dies - NewsBreak

 With South Africa’s isolation deepening and its once-solid economy deteriorating, de Klerk, who had been elected president just five months earlier, also announced in the same speech the lifting of a ban on the African National Congress and other anti-apartheid political groups.

-Amid gasps, several members of parliament left the chamber as he spoke.
+Amid gasps, several members of parliament members left the chamber as he spoke.

 Nine days later, Mandela walked free.